 On July 27, 2016, the Kinsale Capital Group, Inc. 2016 Omnibus Incentive Plan (the "2016 Incentive Plan"), became effective.
-The 2016 Incentive Plan provides for grants of stock options, stock appreciation rights, restricted stock, other stock-based awards and other cash-based awards to directors, officers and other employees, as well as independent contractors or consultants providing consulting or advisory services to the Company.
+The 2016 Incentive Plan provides for grants of stock options, restricted stock, restricted stock units and other stock-based awards to directors, officers and other employees, as well as independent contractors or consultants providing consulting or advisory services to the Company.
 The number of shares of common stock available for issuance under the 2016 Incentive Plan may not exceed 2,073,832.
-On July 27, 2016, the Board of Directors approved, and we granted, 1,036,916 stock options with an exercise price equal to the IPO price of \$16.00 per share.
-The stock options have a maximum contractual term of 10 years, and vest in 4 equal annual installments following the date of the grant.

-During 2019, 62,015 shares of restricted stock awards were granted under the 2016 Incentive Plan to the Company's employees and non-employee directors.
-The restricted stock had a weighted average fair value on the date of grant of \$80.59 per share and vest over a term of 1 to 4 years.
+During 2020, 42,694 shares of restricted stock awards were granted under the 2016 Incentive Plan to the Company's employees and non-employee directors.
+The restricted stock had a weighted average fair value on the date of grant of \$147.45 per share and vest over a term of 1 to 4 years.

-On January 1, 2020, the Board of Directors granted 4,428 shares of restricted stock under the 2016 Incentive Plan to the Company's non-employee directors.
-The restricted stock had a fair value on the date of grant of \$101.66 per share and will vest over a 1 year period.
+On January 1, 2021, the Board of Directors granted 3,200 shares of restricted stock awards under the 2016 Incentive Plan to the Company's non-employee directors.
+The restricted stock had a fair value on the date of grant of \$200.13 per share and will vest on the first anniversary date of the grant.